-Finally, we compare our approach with methods using multiple models, \ie, ensemble~\cite{haussmann2020scalable} and MC-dropout~\cite{feng2019deep}.
+Finally, we compare our approach with methods using multiple models, \ie, ensembles~\cite{haussmann2020scalable} and MC-dropout~\cite{feng2019deep}.
 For ensembles and MC-dropout, we follow the same design mentioned in~\tab{al_07} and apply it to the SSD.
-We use the same experimental setting used in~\cite{DBLP:conf/cvpr/YooK19} for a fair comparison.
-In \fig{fig:result_0712}b and \fig{fig:result_0712_compute}, we present the accuracy and compute costs comparison of these methods.
+In \fig{fig:result_0712}b and \fig{fig:result_0712_compute}, we present the accuracy and computational cost comparison of these methods.
 As shown in \fig{fig:result_0712}b, in terms of the accuracy, our approach performs on par with MC-dropout and ensembles.
 However, our method uses a single forward pass of a single model to estimate the uncertainties, which is more efficient than ensembles and MC-dropout based methods.
 With respect to the number of parameters, MC-dropout has the same number of parameters as SSD since dropout layers do not add any new parameters, but it requires multiple forward passes.
-Our approach adds extra parameters for the estimation of two types of uncertainty to the latest layers of each head and therefore, the number of parameters is larger than in SSD.
+Our approach adds extra parameters for the estimation of two types of uncertainty to the last layer of each head and therefore, the number of parameters is larger than in SSD.
 In ensemble-based methods, the number of parameters is proportional to the number of SSD models in the ensemble~\cite{lakshminarayanan2017simple}.
 As shown in~\fig{fig:result_0712_compute}, our method requires significantly less computing cost than MC-dropout and ensemble-based method.
 In summary, our method provides the best trade-off between accuracy and computing cost for active learning.